Skip to main content

 To remove a given localization from your study, open the Researcher Dashboard, select your study, and navigate to the Basics page.
 In the Localization table, select the languages you want to remove, and press Remove.
 You'll be prompted with a confirmation dialog.
 If you confirm, the selected localizations and all translated content related to them will be removed.

-Note that this action cannot be reverted.
-If you have entered a substantial amount of localized content, removing the localization will delete all those and will be irrevocable.
+This action cannot be undone.
+If you have entered a substantial amount of localized content, removing the localization will delete all of it.